Psychology is the scientific study of the mind and how it dictates and influences our behaviour, from communication and memory to thought and emotion.

 assisting the police, courts, and prison services in the operation of their duties

 If you feel that a psychologist may be able to help you we recommend that you discuss this with your GP.

 To find out more about specific areas of psychology and how they might benefit you visit our Find a Psychologist page.

 Here you'll find more information about specific types of psychologists, the issues they deal with, and how to locate and contact one near you.

 It is also possible to see a psychologist on a private basis, though in this case you will be required to pay a fee.

-If you're considering a career in psychology, but don't know where to start, click here to consult our Become a Psychologist page, which should provide you with all the information you need about studying, qualifications, and career options.
+Additionally, if you're considering a career in psychology, but don't know where to start, consult our Become a Psychologist page, which should provide you with all the information you need about studying, qualifications, and career options.

-For a wider-ranging look at some of the various topics and issues covered by psychology as a discipline, click here to peruse our A-Z of Psychology page.
+For a wider-ranging look at some of the various topics and issues covered by psychology as a discipline, take a look at our A-Z of Psychology page.